swiss/paf-link/documentation/2_introduction.md

 There are a few challenges associated with this approach:

-- **Organizational Complexity**: The involved parties (here: parliament, government, and department of the administration) have to reach an agreement on the structure of the business object.
+- **Organizational Complexity**: The involved parties (here: parliament, executive branch and department of the administration) have to reach an agreement on the structure of the business object.
 For this, they have to have the resources allocated to define such a business object at the same time, which is often not the case in reality.
 - **Structural Complexity**: The structure of the business object should allow for diversions in the process such as rejections, resubmissions and changes.
 This would require a complex structure that can handle all possible variations, which can be difficult to manage and maintain.
 - **Different Perspectives**: Different parties involved in the public affair may have different perspectives on the process.
 For example, the parliament might view the status of the process as "submitted" while the government might see it as "under review."
 - **Traceability**: The business object should also capture the history of the process, including changes in status, comments, and decisions made at each step.
 This can lead to a complex and potentially unwieldy structure.

+Because of these challenges, the paf.link schema takes a different approach:

 ## Event-Based Approach

-To address these challenges, the Public Affairs Schema (paf.link) takes an **event-based approach**.
-Instead of trying to create a single business object that describes the entire public affair, it focuses on defining activities (events) that can be linked together to form a stream of activities.
+Instead of trying to create a single business object that describes the entire public affair, the paf.link schema takes an **event-based approach** focussing on defining activities (events) that can be linked together to form a stream of activities.

 This approach has several advantages: